felyan/pomodoroapp/README.md

 - Improve your work or study process

 ## Operation
-Set your main task, and set the times in Let's Focus.
+Set your main task, and set the times in "Let's Focus".
 You can set a work time, a short-break time between the work sessions, and a long-break time.
-Start working:
+How to use:
 1. Start the Pomodoro timer
 2. Work until the Pomodoro rings
-3. Take a short break (10 minutes)
+3. Take a short break (up to 15 minutes)
 4. Keep on working, Pomodoro after Pomodoro, until the task at hand is finished.
-Every 3 Pomodoros take a longer break, (30 minutes).
+Every 3 Pomodoros take a longer break, (eg. 30 minutes).

-In Settings you can costumize your pomodoro: you can set the background color and the text color.
+In "Settings" you can costumize your pomodoro: you can set the background color and the text color.

 ## Tech/Framework used
 React